KishoreKammela/JobBoardly/README.md

 - **Toast Notifications**: For user feedback on actions.
 - **`data-ai-hint` Attributes**: Added to placeholder images for improved accessibility and future AI image generation integration.
 - **Robust Firebase Initialization**: Improved error handling during Firebase setup.
+- **Clean UI**: Internal IDs for jobs, companies, and candidates are not exposed in the UI.

 ## Folder Structure